Trinity College Dublin

 Visual Art Treasures

-Among the library's great collection of literary and visual art from Ireland, are manuscripts dating from the thirteenth century BCE, third century BCE Egyptian papyrus scrolls, unique medieval Gospel manuscripts, as well as rare writings and notebooks by authors such as Jonathan Swift and Samuel Beckett.
+Among the library's great collection of literary and visual art from Ireland, are manuscripts dating from the thirteenth century BCE - over 240 manuscripts in Irish including the famous Book of Leinster.
+Also collated are third century BCE Egyptian papyrus scrolls, unique medieval Gospel manuscripts, as well as rare writings and notebooks by authors such as Jonathan Swift and Samuel Beckett.
+In the 18th century, the college received the Brian Boru harp, one of the three surviving medieval Gaelic harps, and a national symbol of Ireland, notably used on the Irish Euro coins.

 Book of Kells

-Located in the Old Library, Trinity College's most famous treasure is the Book of Kells (c.800).
-One of the best surviving examples of the Hiberno-Saxon style or Insular art.
-Considered to be one of the finest illuminated manuscripts in early Christian art, it marks the third step (after the Newgrange Celtic engravings, and the ornamental gold objects of Irish Bronze Age Art) in the history of Irish art.
+Located in the Old Library, Trinity College's most famous treasure is the Book of Kells (c.800), one of the best surviving illuminated manuscripts in the Hiberno-Saxon style of Insular art.
+Considered to be one of the finest works of early Christian art, it marks the third step (after the Newgrange engravings, and the ornamental gold objects of Irish Bronze Age Art) in the history of Irish art.
 Other examples of monastic Irish art at TCD include: the Book of Durrow (c.670) and the Book of Dimma (c.625) which, while earlier, are much less spectacular than the Book of Kells.

 Visual Archive and Digital Art